neoCrimeLabs/hiera_openvpn/README.md

 ## Support, Feedback, Comments

-I'm happy to answer any questions.
+I'm happy to answer any questions and accept any constructive critisim.  :-)

 Ways to contact me:
 * [Assign an issue to me](http://github.com/neoCrimeLabs/hiera_openvpn/issues/new)